-While the concepts of "subdue/rule" and "cultivate/guard" (or "serve/guard" or "worship/obey") imply different relationships between humanity and the Earth, whether
+While the concepts of "subdue/rule" and "cultivate/guard" (or "serve/guard" or "worship/obey") imply different relationships between humanity and the Earth, whether wilderness or garden, the divinely mandated intervention of humanity in the "natural" order is cannot be the senses if the implied object of the verbs is taken to be the Garden (or Earth), for we are to worship God alone (Exodus 20:3-4), and neither the Garden nor the Earth gives commands to obey.

-3The interpretation of 2:15 is complicated by the fact that the grammatical object of the Hebrew verbs is a pronominal suffix, not a specific noun.
+2 The interpretation of 2:15 is complicated by the fact that the grammatical object of the Hebrew verbs is a pronominal suffix, not a specific noun.
 To what does it refer?
 Historically, most translators and interpreters have identified the object as the Garden of Eden (e.g., Keil and Delitzsch, 1976, and the provision of "it" as the object in most translations).
 More recently, some interpreters have asserted that abad and shamar in 2:15 should be translated "worship and obey" without any expressed object, though God would be implied (Sailhamer, 1990, in loc.; Liederbach and Reid, 2009, pp. 121-122).
-Whichever sense is preferred, however, "worship" or "serve" and "obey" cannot be the senses if the implied object of the verbs is taken to be the Garden (or Earth), for we are to worship God alone (Exodus 20:3-4), and neither the Garden nor the Earth gives commands to obey.
+Whichever sense is preferred, however, "worship" or "serve" and "obey"

-wilderness or garden, the divinely mandated intervention of humanity in the "natural" order is unmistakable.
+unmistakable.
 Humanity is not a foreign agent in creation, "pristine nature" is not to be idolized as God's ultimate intent for the world, and humanity is not subject to and servant of the planet but the planet is subject to humanity, which is subject to and servant of God.
 Mankind has a God-given vocation of enhancing the beauty, harmony, and productiveness of creation.